jenkinsci/jira-steps-plugin/hugo/content/getting-started/config/authentication.md

 ## Authentication

-This plugin supports Basic Authentication OAuth, and Personal Access Tokens.
+This plugin supports Basic Authentication, OAuth, and Personal Access Tokens.
 OAuth is preferred over the Basic authentication.

 ### Basic Authentication